AI-for-Infrastructure-Management/imp-act/imp_act/environments/README.md

 #### Recorder Wrapper

 An optional wrapper to record the agent's interactions with the environment.
 This is useful for analyzing the agent's behavior.
-The Recoder wrapper is available in the `recorder.py` file, and stores the data in `tape` as dict.
+The Recoder wrapper is available in the `recorder.py` file, and stores the data in `rollout_data` as dict.

 Usage:
 ```python